-THUNDERBIRD MINERAL SANDS PROJECT
+THUNDERBIRD MINERAL SANDS

 Thunderbird is one of the largest and highest grade mineral sands discoveries in the last 30 years.

-Sheffield's Bankable Feasibility Study shows Thunderbird is a technically low risk, modest capex project that generates strong cash margins from globally significant levels of production over an exceptionally long mine life of 42 years.
+The 2022 KMS Bankable Feasibility Study shows Thunderbird is a technically low risk, that generates strong cash margins from globally significant levels of production over a decades long mine-life.

-Thunderbird will generate a high-quality suite of mineral sands products with specifications suited to market requirements.
-These products include Premium Zircon suitable for the ceramic sector and LTR Ilmenite which will be one of the highest-grade sulfate feedstocks available globally.
+Thunderbird will generate a high-quality suite of mineral sands concentrate products suited to market requirements.
+These products include a zircon concentrate and a magnetic concentrate that contains a high quality ilmenite suitable smelting into chloride slag or for manufacturing titanium dioxide pigment.